Gruppe-Arbejde/CPR-Verify-Program/README.md

 # CPR Verify Program

-CPR Verify Program is a program developed in windows forms, this program can check whether a specified CPR-Nummer (has to be danish) is one that is legit and might work or not.
+CPR Verify Program is a program developed in windows forms, this program can check whether a specified social security number (has to be danish) is one that is legit and might work or not.

 ## Installation